hoangthangta/hoangthangta/README.md

 ## Hi there 👋

 My name is Thang, and I hold a Ph.D. in Computer Science from CIC, IPN.
-I am passionate about working on Sentiment Analysis, Natural Language Generation, Neural Networks, Kolmogorov-Arnold Networks, and Image Processing.
+I am passionate about working on Sentiment Analysis, Natural Language Generation, and Neural Networks (Kolmogorov-Arnold Networks).
+I also pay attention to dark energy and quantum physics.

 ## My stuff
 > "Knowledge and perspectives about the world truly expand when you experience diverse circumstances."